Soohyeuk/ChefPanda/ROADMAP.md

 ## Notes

-- MVP will focus on core functionality without user authentication
+- MVP will focus on core functionality with Supabase for all data and user management
 - Monetization features will be implemented post-MVP
 - ML model selection and integration strategy to be determined based on initial usage patterns
 - API design will be optimized based on frontend requirements and usage patterns
+- FastAPI server will interact with Supabase SQL for all CRUD and data operations

 ---
 *This roadmap is a living document and will be updated as the project evolves.*